-The firm of Ernst & Young LLP served as the independent registered public accounting firm for the Company for the fiscal year ended December 31, 2012.
-In connection with the audit of the 2012 financial statements, the Company entered into an engagement agreement with Ernst & Young LLP that sets forth the terms by which Ernst & Young LLP will perform audit services for the Company.
-That agreement is subject to alternative dispute resolution ("ADR") procedures agreed upon by the parties which do not limit the damage claims that could be asserted by either party.
-ADR procedures are used in lieu of litigation with the goal of resolving disputes in a more expeditious and cost-effective manner.
-Representatives of Ernst & Young LLP are expected to attend the 2013 Annual Meeting.
-They will have the opportunity to make a statement and respond to appropriate questions from stockholders.
+In connection with the audit of the 2013 financial statements, the Company entered into an engagement agreement with Ernst & Young LLP that sets forth the terms by which Ernst & Young LLP will perform audit services for the Company.
+That agreement is subject to alternative dispute resolution (ADR) procedures agreed upon by the parties.
+ADR procedures are used in lieu of litigation with the goal of resolving disputes in a more expeditious and cost effective manner.
+They do not limit the damage claims that could be asserted by either party.